-It is proposed to adopt 50% ground granulated blast furnace slag (GGBS) as cement replacement in the mix design for all in-situ concrete which reduces CO2 emissions.
+- Concrete is manufactured in Ireland. - Local cement and aggregates are used in the production of concrete. - Concrete typically requires less ongoing maintenance work. - It is proposed to adopt 50% ground granulated blast furnace slag (GGBS) as cement replacement in the mix design for all in-situ concrete which reduces CO2 emissions.

-3.3.13 Inspection and Maintenance
+3.3.12 Inspection and Maintenance

-The inspection of bridges shall be carried out in accordance with TII procedures by suitably qualified personnel who shall be responsible for providing the relevant equipment and establishing traffic management appropriate to the type of inspection being carried out.
+The inspection of retaining wall shall be carried out in accordance with TII procedures by suitably qualified personnel who shall be responsible for providing the relevant equipment and establishing traffic management appropriate to the type of inspection being carried out.